Flood Advisory issued for Grant by NWS - News Break

 Flood Advisory issued for Grant by NWS

-Effective: 2021-07-13 14:26:00 MDT Expires: 2021-07-13 16:15:00 MDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: In hilly terrain there are numerous of low water crossings which are potentially dangerous in heavy rain.
+Effective: 2021-07-12 19:01:00 MDT Expires: 2021-07-12 22:00:00 MDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Most flood deaths occur in vehicles.
+In hilly terrain there are numerous of low water crossings which are potentially dangerous in heavy rain.
 Do not attempt to cross flooded roads.
 Find an alternate route.
-Flooding is occurring or is imminent.
-It is important to know where you are relative to streams, rivers, or creeks which can become killers in heavy rains.
-Campers and hikers should avoid streams or creeks.
-Target Area: Grant The National Weather Service in El Paso Tx/Santa Teresa has issued a * Flood Advisory for Northeastern Grant County in southwestern New Mexico * Until 315 PM MDT. * At 117 PM MDT, Doppler radar indicated heavy rain due to thunderstorms.
+Target Area: Grant The National Weather Service in El Paso Tx/Santa Teresa has issued a * Flood Advisory for Northeastern Grant County in southwestern New Mexico * Until 1030 PM MDT. * At 723 PM MDT, Doppler radar indicated heavy rain due to thunderstorms.
 Minor flooding is ongoing or expected to begin shortly in the advisory area.
-Between 0.5 and 1.5 inch of rain has fallen. * Some locations that will experience flooding include mainly rural areas of Northeastern Grant County Additional rainfall of up to 0.5 inches is expected over the area.
+Between 0.5 and 1 inch of rain has fallen. * Some locations that will experience flooding include Gila Hot Springs and Copperas Vista.
+Additional rainfall of up to 1 inch is expected over the area.
 This additional rain will result in minor flooding.alerts.weather.gov

 Comments / 0